zjusuge/Tianlong-Wang.github.io/_pages/about.md

 # 👋 About Me

 I am a **PhD student at Zhejiang University (ZJU)**, with joint doctoral research training at **Nanyang Technological University (NTU)**.
-My expected PhD completion date is **June 2027**.

-My research focuses on **physics-informed and explainable machine learning for geohazards**, particularly debris flows and landslides.
-I develop predictive models for hazard susceptibility, debris-flow characteristics, landslide displacement, and hydrological processes, with the broader goal of supporting early warning and disaster mitigation.

-My doctoral supervisor at ZJU is [Prof. Hongyue Sun](https://person.zju.edu.cn/0096428), and my host supervisor at NTU is [Prof. Chu Jian](https://dr.ntu.edu.sg/entities/person/Chu-Jian).
+I am supervised by [Prof. Hongyue Sun](https://person.zju.edu.cn/0096428) at ZJU and hosted by [Prof. Chu Jian](https://dr.ntu.edu.sg/entities/person/Chu-Jian) at NTU.
+I expect to complete my PhD in **June 2027**.

+My research brings together **geohazard modelling, hydrology, and machine learning**, with a particular focus on **debris flows and landslides**.
+From water moving through a catchment to the deformation of a slope and the motion of a debris flow, I study how environmental observations and physical knowledge can inform predictions of hazardous processes.

+I develop **physics-informed and explainable learning methods** for regional susceptibility assessment, debris-flow characteristics, landslide displacement, and hydrological prediction.
+Across these problems, I focus on three questions: how to incorporate physical knowledge into learning, what drives a model's predictions, and how reliably it performs beyond its training data.

+> **My goal is to make geohazard predictions not only more accurate, but also more physically grounded, interpretable, and useful for early warning and disaster mitigation.**

+My doctoral research has received support from the **China Association for Science and Technology (CAST)**, the **China Scholarship Council (CSC)**, and **Zhejiang University**.

+I welcome research discussions and collaborations on geohazard prediction, hydrological modelling, and physics-informed and explainable machine learning.

 {% if page.show_postdoc_notice %}
 > **Postdoctoral opportunities — 2027**
-> I am seeking postdoctoral opportunities starting in 2027, following my expected PhD completion in June.
-I welcome discussions on geohazard prediction, physics-informed machine learning, explainable AI, and hydrological modelling.
+> I am seeking postdoctoral opportunities following my expected PhD completion in **June 2027**.
+I would be pleased to discuss opportunities related to geohazards, hydrological modelling, and physics-informed and explainable machine learning.
 {% endif %}

 {% if page.cv_url and page.cv_url != "" %}